-With a little bit of knowledge and a small dose of caution, however, you can enjoy all the benefits of social media with few of the risks.
+However, you can enjoy the benefits of social media with few of the risks if you have a little bit of knowledge and a small dose of caution.
 Here are some privacy concerns you should watch out for.

 1. Account hacking and impersonation

 Increasingly, spammers, hackers, and other online criminals are targeting social networks like Facebook, Twitter, and Instagram and using them to carry out a variety of cyberattacks.
 Once threat actors have access to your account, they can impersonate you and use the trust you’ve built up with your followers to get them to download malware or give up confidential information.